inab/IWWEM/README.txt

-INBWorkflowLauncher 0.1.0
+INBWorkflowLauncher 0.3.0
 =========================

 Introduction
 ------------

-This program is a wrapper around Taverna libraries, so Taverna workflows which don't need interactions can be run from command line.
+This program is a wrapper around Taverna1 libraries, so Taverna1 workflows which don't need interactions can be run from command line.

 This program is based on Taverna's 1.6.2.0 example program